-MSRI prides itself on welcoming mathematicians from all backgrounds including women, Native Americans, African Americans, Latinos/Hispanics, persons with disabilities and the LGBT community.
-MSRI actively promotes the participation of members from groups historically underrepresented in the mathematical sciences.
+MSRI prides itself on welcoming mathematicians from all backgrounds and on actively promoting the participation, in its programs, of members from groups historically underrepresented in the mathematical sciences.
+Those include women, Native Americans, African Americans, Latinos/Hispanics, persons with disabilities and the LGBT community.

-The MSRI Human Resources Advisory Committee (HRAC) was the first human resources committee established by a mathematics institute, and has been in existence since 1993.
-Its charge is to aid the Institute’s efforts to promote diversity in participation in MSRI programs and, more generally, in the mathematics profession.
-The Conference for African American Researchers in the Mathematical Sciences (CAARMS) was founded at MSRI in 1995.
-Another of the most successful and visible conferences in mathematics highlighting diversity is the biennial Blackwell-Tapia Conference.
-This conference was also started by MSRI.
-In addition, MSRI introduced the Modern Mathematics workshop as a preconference workshop to the SACNAS meeting.
+The MSRI Human Resources Advisory Committee (HRAC), established in 1993, was the first human resources committee established by a mathematics institute.
+Its charge is to aid the Institute’s efforts to promote diversity in participation in MSRI's programs and in the mathematics profession generally.
+For example, the HRAC sponsored the first Conference for African American Researchers in the Mathematical Sciences (CAARMS), founded at MSRI in 1995; the biennial Blackwell-Tapia Conference, honoring the research of a mathematician who is deeply engaged in mentoring for diversity, founded jointly by MSRI and Cornell University; and the Modern Mathematics workshop, which takes place annually before the annual SACNAS meeting.